maxspevack/fishwrap/docs/SCALING_THE_SCHOOL.md

 We still needed to deduplicate (cluster), but we needed to stop comparing everything to everything.
 We applied two filters:

 #### 1. The Time Window ⏳
 News gets stale.
-A story about a server outage today is not a duplicate of a server outage from 1999.
 We added a hard **48-hour window**.
 If the fish are from different eras, we don't compare them.

 #### 2. The Jaccard Pre-Filter 🪓
 This was the *piece de resistance*. `difflib` is accurate but slow.
 Python `sets` are stupid but fast.

 Before running the expensive DNA test (`difflib`), we now do a "Jaccard Index" check (Set Intersection).
-(Again, purely a StackOverflow discovery.
-We assume "Jaccard" was a smart guy, but we just know `set.intersection()` is fast.)

-We break the titles into sets of words.

-*   **Article A:** "Gemini" "Launches" "New" "Rocket"
-*   **Article B:** "Local" "Man" "Eats" "Pie"

-**Intersection:** 0 words.

-If the sets are disjoint, we **SKIP** the expensive check.
-We only run `difflib` if the titles share actual DNA (words).
+(Full disclosure: We didn't learn this in school.
+Google told us this is what you use when strings are "kinda" the same.)

 ```python
 # The Optimization